pmndrs/react-three-csg/README.md

 A small, abstraction around https://github.com/gkjohnson/three-bvh-csg.

-You begin with a `CSG.Geometry` which is a regular `THREE.BufferGeometry` that you can pair with a `mesh`.
-You must first give it a `CSG.Base` which defines the base geometry to be operated upon.
-And now you chain your operations (`Subtraction`, `Addition`, `Difference`, `Intersection`), as many as you like.
-The order of operations is imporant!
-Think of it like an equation: bunnyGeometry + sphereGeometry - boxGeometry ... = outputGeometry.
+You begin with a `CSG.Geometry` which is a regular `THREE.BufferGeometry` that you can pair with a `mesh`, or anything else that relies on geometry, for instance a physics `<RigidBody>`.

+You must first give it a `CSG.Base` which is the foundation for all ensuing operations.

+Now you chain your operations, as many as you like, but keep in mind that the order of operations matters.
+The following operations are available:

+- `CSG.Subtraction` subtracts the geometry from the previous
+- `CSG.Addition` adds the geometry to the previous
+- `CSG.Intersection` is the overlap between this geometry and the previous
+- `CSG.Difference` is the negative overlap between this geometry and the previous

 ```jsx
 function Cross() {